erikbryant/options/README.md

 * Add more details to README files.
 * Can any of this be put on AWS?
   * Update to latest USE data on weekdays to use up otherwise stranded quota.
-  * Generate Google Sheets on weekend; run Fri+Sat so we get two days of quota.
+  * Generate Google Sheets on weekend; run Fri+Sat, so we get two days of quota.
 * Update AES app to also build an encrypt/decrypt app to more easily add API keys.